yt-dlp/yt-dlp/README.md

                                      formats

 ## Internet Shortcut Options:
-    --write-link                     Write an internet shortcut file, depending on the current platform (.url/.webloc/.desktop).
-                                     The URL may be cached by the OS.
-    --write-url-link                 Write a Windows .url internet shortcut file.
-                                     (The OS caches the URL based on the file path) --write-webloc-link              Write a .webloc macOS internet shortcut file --write-desktop-link             Write a .desktop Linux internet shortcut file
+    --write-link                     Write an internet shortcut file, depending on the current platform (.url, .webloc or .desktop).
+The URL may be cached by the OS --write-url-link                 Write a .url Windows internet shortcut.
+The OS caches the URL based on the file path --write-webloc-link              Write a .webloc macOS internet shortcut --write-desktop-link             Write a .desktop Linux internet shortcut

 ## Verbosity / Simulation Options:
     -q, --quiet                      Activate quiet mode